noi-techpark/odh-docs/source/datasets.rst

 different graphic formats like pie-charts, to far more complex applications that combine data from different datasets and correlate them in some useful way.

-.. changed |today| to a static date 4 iaa

-.. note:: This page was last updated on 07 of June 2019, hence all information about the availability of datasets is correct as of this date.
+.. note:: This page was last updated on |today| and all information about the availability of datasets is correct as of this date.
 This page will be updated in due time as soon as more material will be made available.

    ..
       This page will be soon removed, as all the information statically